umarmahmud/refresh/README.md

-"Refresh" is an elegant Hugo theme designed with bloggers in mind.
+"Refresh" is an extremely minimalistic blogging theme for Hugo.
+It puts 100% of the focus on your content.
+No distractions, no fluff, no BS.

 ### Configuration